syncfusion-content/asp.netmvc-docs/aspnetmvc/NuGet-Packages.md

 NuGet is a package manager for the .NET framework.
 The NuGet client tools simplify the process of installing and upgrading packages.
 This can be used to automatically add files and references to your Visual Studio projects.

-> Note: You can use the Syncfusion ASP.NET MVC NuGet packages without installing the Essential Studio or ASP.NET MVC platform installation to implement the Syncfusion ASP.NET MVC controls.
+N> You can use the Syncfusion ASP.NET MVC NuGet packages without installing the Essential Studio or ASP.NET MVC platform installation to implement the Syncfusion ASP.NET MVC controls.

 ## Get the Syncfusion NuGet feed URL

 You should get the private Syncfusion ASP.NET MVC NuGet feed URL to install or upgrade the Syncfusion ASP.NET MVC NuGet packages.
 To get the URL from Syncfusion website use the following steps:

-1. Navigate to [nuget.syncfusion.com](https://nuget.syncfusion.com/), and select **DESKTOP** tab.
+1. Navigate to [nuget.syncfusion.com](https://nuget.syncfusion.com/), and select **WEB** tab.

-2. Click the Copy URL label under ASP.NET MVC platform to copy the Syncfusion ASP.NET MVC platform NuGet feed to clipboard or directly use the following URL:
+2. Navigate to **WEB(Essential JS1)**, click the Copy URL label under ASP.NET MVC platform to copy the Syncfusion ASP.NET MVC platform NuGet feed to clipboard or directly use the following URL:

     [http://nuget.syncfusion.com/nuget_aspnetmvc/nuget/getsyncfusionpackages/aspnetmvc](http://nuget.syncfusion.com/nuget_aspnetmvc/nuget/getsyncfusionpackages/aspnetmvc)